Colegio San Agustin – Biñan: Patron saint

-The school is named in honor of St. Augustine of Hippo, a key figure in the doctrinal development of Western Christianity and a "Doctor of the Church" Two of his surviving works, namely, "The Confessions" (his autobiography) and "The City of God," are regarded as Western classics.
+The school is named in honor of St. Augustine of Hippo, a key figure in the doctrinal development of Western Christianity and a "Doctor of the Church" Two of his surviving works, namely, The Confessions (his autobiography) and The City of God, are regarded as Western classics.
 Augustine is often considered to be one of the theological fountainheads of the Reformation because of his teaching on salvation and grace.
 Martin Luther, perhaps the greatest figure of the Reformation, was himself an Augustinian friar.

-Other English speaking Augustinian Schools with the same patron include Colegio San Agustin-Makati, Colegio del Santo Niño (Cebu), Colegio San Agustin-Bacolod, St. Augustine's College, Brookvale in Sydney, Australia, St. Augustine College Preparatory School, Richland, New Jersey; St. Augustine High School, San Diego, California; and Austin Preparatory School in Reading, Massachusetts - all three in the United States; and St. Augustine College in Malta.
+Other English speaking Augustinian Schools with the same patron include Colegio San Agustin – Makati, Colegio del Santo Niño in Cebu, Colegio San Agustin – Bacolod, St. Augustine's College, Sydney in Australia, St. Augustine Preparatory School, Richland, New Jersey; St. Augustine High School, San Diego, California; and Austin Preparatory School in Reading, Massachusetts - all three in the United States; and St. Augustine College in Malta.